-This course will be using HonorLock, a proctoring service for graded quizzes.
-HonorLock ensures quiz integrity and enables administration of remote online quizzes.
+HonorLock will be used for Exam 2 (final); it is required for assignments \geq 15% toward final grade.
+This course will be using HonorLock, a proctoring service for the graded exam 2.
+HonorLock ensures exam integrity and enables administration of remote online exams.

 - No pre-scheduling is required.
-You can take your quiz at any time during the window it is open in Canvas. - O However, I caution you not to wait until the last minute, because you will run the extreme risk of having the quiz close out automatically before you have had your full number of allowed minutes.
-The quiz will close out at the time set in Canvas regardless of how many minutes you have left to take the quiz, and you will not be able to finish. - HonorLock will record and audit your entire quiz session. - All recorded quiz sessions will be reviewed as part of your final grade. - Instances of cheating or inappropriate behavior will be considered violations of the Student Honor Code and will result in disciplinary action. - Students will need to have Google Chrome, a microphone and webcam in place during the test-taking period.
+You can take your exam at any time during the window it is open in Canvas. - However, I caution you not to wait until the last minute, because you will run the extreme risk of having the exam close out automatically before you have had your full number of allowed minutes.
+The exam will close out at the time set in Canvas regardless of how many minutes you have left to take the exam, and you will not be able to finish. - HonorLock will record and audit your entire exam session. - All recorded exam sessions will be reviewed as part of your final grade. - Instances of cheating or inappropriate behavior will be considered violations of the Student Honor Code and will result in disciplinary action. - Students will need to have Google Chrome, a microphone and webcam in place during the test-taking period.
 An inexpensive webcam and microphone should work fine.
-Students will NOT be allowed to take a guiz without a webcam. - Students will need to have some administrative rights on the computer they are using for the guiz to enable the proctoring service to function. - It is recommended that students not use a wireless Internet connection for quizzes.
+Students will NOT be allowed to take a quiz without a webcam. - Students will need to have some administrative rights on the computer they are using for the quiz to enable the proctoring service to function. - It is recommended that students not use a wireless Internet connection for quizzes.
 Please consider wire connecting your wireless laptop to your modem for a more reliable Internet signal during the quiz.
 Inexpensive modem cables are available in most electronic stores and online.